CONTINUE YOUR STUDIES IN AMENITY HORTICULTURE

 -

 What that means is that the manager must define where the organisation is going or, if that is already defined, how to get there with the resources available, in the time available.
-This usually means looking for more resources and solving problems related to the running of the amenity site together with the team that he or she is leading.
+This usually means looking for more resources and solving problems related to the running of the amenity site and leading a team.

 Lesson Structure